StupiddCupid/User-level-Thread-Library/REPORT.md

 effectively, we utilized **linked list** for our queue implementation.
 By taking the advantage of data type 'struct'，we create three struct functions with their members to construct the basic structure of our queue:
 1. struct queue, contains the length of the queue and two pointers of type'struct Node', one points to the front and the other points to the tail.
 2. struct Node, contains one pointer called 'key' storing the value and another pointer call 'next' with type 'struct Node*' points to node after.
 3. struct Node* newNode with its parameter 'value', allocating a space for each new node, initializing its value and connecting its next node.

-We implement 7 basic queue operations:
+We implemented 7 basic queue operations:
 ✔️Create() function, we first allocate a space for our queue and set its front node and tail node to be null.
 Also, the default length of the queue is initialized to be zero.